Two Treatises of Government: Main ideas

-Two Treatises is divided into the First Treatise and the Second Treatise. typically shortened to "Book I" and "Book II" respectively.
-Before publication, however, Locke gave it greater prominence by (hastily) inserting a separate title page: "An Essay Concerning the True Original, Extent and End of Civil Government".
+Two Treatises is divided into the First Treatise and the Second Treatise, typically shortened to "Book I" and "Book II" respectively.
+Before publication, Locke gave it greater prominence by (hastily) inserting a separate title page: "An Essay Concerning the True Original, Extent and End of Civil Government".
 The First Treatise is focused on the refutation of Sir Robert Filmer, in particular his Patriarcha, which argued that civil society was founded on divinely sanctioned patriarchalism.
 Locke proceeds through Filmer's arguments, contesting his proofs from Scripture and ridiculing them as senseless, until concluding that no government can be justified by an appeal to the divine right of kings.

 The Second Treatise outlines a theory of civil society.
 Locke begins by describing the state of nature, and appeals to God's creative intent in his case for human equality in this primordial context.
 From this, he goes on to explain the hypothetical rise of property and civilization, in the process explaining that the only legitimate governments are those that have the consent of the people.
-Therefore, any government that rules without the consent of the people can, in theory, be overthrown, i.e. revolutions can be just.
+Therefore, any government that rules without the consent of the people can, in theory, be overthrown, i.e., revolutions can be just.